United States Bankruptcy Court

 Order Resulting from Preliminary Hearing (For Use by the Court)

 Telephonic Appearance at Hearings Include this language in the notice of hearing.

 Computation of Objection Period

 Supporting Motions for Summary Judgment and Responses Thereto With Admissible Evidence

-For information on submission of proposed orders, please see the Electronic Filing Procedures, section 7.6 and the procedure, "Submitting Proposed Orders via E-Orders."
+For information on submission of proposed orders, please see the procedure, "Submitting Proposed Orders via E-Orders."

 Top Twenty Reasons Orders are Returned

 REAFFIRMATION AGREEMENT PROCEDURES1

 (a) Representing the Debtor During the Course of Negotiating the Reaffirmation Agreement.
 Representing the debtor during the course of negotiating the agreement should at a minimum include counseling the debtor in regard to 11 U.S.C. §521(a)(2), working with the debtor to complete the reaffirmation agreement, and assisting the debtor with respect to any negotiations with the creditor.
 If such negotiations take place, counsel should exercise professional judgment regarding the form of such assistance, which for example could take the form of direct negotiations by counsel with the creditor or counseling the debtor with respect to the debtor’s negotiations with the creditor.
 Counsel should exercise professional judgment on whether to appear with the debtor at a reaffirmation hearing.
 The Court does not expect counsel to so appear.